JavaPross/Java/README.md

 # Java
-if you dee this you gay
+if you see this you gay